Barbadians: Ethnic groups

+Culture

+Barbadian culture is influenced by African, European, and Indigenous traditions.
+Barbados is famous for its music, with genres such as calypso, soca, and reggae being the most popular in the country.
+Rihanna is one of the most well-known Barbadian musicians.
+Barbadian cuisine is a fusion of African, European, indigenous and Caribbean influences.
+Some of Barbados's most popular dishes are cou-cou and flying fish.
+Barbados's rum industry is a significant contributor to Barbadian culture and history.

 Diaspora

 Many Barbadians now live overseas and outside of Barbados; the majority have migrated to Anglophone countries, including around 65,000 in the United States, 37,780 in Canada, some 19,000 in the United Kingdom, and some 500–1,000 Barbadians in Liberia.
 In addition to Anglophone countries other groups of Barbadians have moved to Latin countries including Brazil, Cuba and Panama.